davidvuong/dotfiles/README.md

 Dotfiles
 ===

-This is a dotfiles repository for my Mac OSX and Ubuntu LTS machines.
-There's no install script so you'll have to do a manual install.
+This is a dotfile repository for my Mac OSX and Ubuntu-LTS12.4 machines.
+To install:

-Recursive clone to include all submodules:

-    git clone --recursive git@github.com:davidvuong/dotfiles.git

-Next, we have to install the [vundles](https://github.com/gmarik/vundle):

-    # Add symlinks to vim.
-    cd
-    ln -s ~/dotfiles/vim .vim
-    ln -s ~/dotfiles/vimrc .vimrc

-    # Open up vim and install bundles.
-    vim
-    :BundleInstall
+	python -c "`curl -fsSL https://raw.github.com/davidvuong/dotfiles/master/install.py`"

 Next, we have to setup the terminal themes.